Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 }
 ```

 The complete program is in [vector_mpi.c](files/vector/vector_mpi.c).
-As you can see, the code is much more involved and
+As you can see, the code is much more involved
-complicated than the OpenMP example.
-Every process runs this same function, but works on a different part of the vector
+than the OpenMP example.
+Every process runs this same function, but each one is responsible for a different part of the
+vector addition.
+Each process follows a clear set of steps:

-addition.
-The function start by the process finding out its unique ID (its rank) and the total number of processes
+- First, it finds out its unique ID (`rank`) and the total number of processes (`size`).
-(size).
-Using this information, it calculates which slice of the vectors `a` and `b` it is responsible for.
-After
+- Using this, it calculates which "slice" of the vectors `a` and `b` it is responsible for.
-performing the addition for its slice, it stores the answer in a local `c_local` array.
-That data is then aggregated and
+- It then performs the addition for its slice and stores the partial answer in a local `c_local` array.
-communicated back to the root process into the array `c` by using `MPI_Gather`.
-This function is a communication
+- Finally, it calls the `MPI_Gather` function, which aggregates all the `c_local` arrays.

-function and a bit of a shortcut.
-Behind the curtain it doing the `MPI_Send` and `MPI_Recv` for us, sending data from
+`MPI_Gather` is a collective communication shortcut.
+Behind the curtain it doing the `MPI_Send` and `MPI_Recv` for us,
-each process back to our root process; which is the only process with the complete result.
+sending data from each process back to our root process; which is the only process with the complete result.

 ::::::::::::::::::::::::::::::::::::: challenge